How to Use the Bolus wizard in AndroidAPS

 1. Carbs

 In the middle section of the Bolus wizard you can input the amount of carbs that you are about to eat.
 It’s difficult to exactly estimate the amount of carbs of a meal down to the gram but there are multiple apps that can support in this.
 Smartphone apps like Snaq and Gluroo use photos from your smartphone to make a fairly reliable estimate of the amount of carbs in your meal.
-Always have a (digital) kitchen scale in your kitchen to do fast and fully accurate weight assessments of high carb content products like oatmeal, rice and potatoes.
+There is also ChatCGM, an app that directly sends your glucose values to Nightscout or AndroidAPS.
+It works by sending your data to the app via a telegram conversation.
+Even if you use the latest smartphone apps to reduce the stress of counting carbs, always have a (digital) kitchen scale in your kitchen to do fast, reliable and accurate carb assessments when you’re preparing your meals.

 2. Corr